St. Louis, MO

 In 2013, physicians from the University Medical Center diagnosed five individuals who had worked at a coffee processing facility with obliterative bronchiolitis.
 Taking on the investigation, a probe by the Milwaukee Journal Sentinel exposed how diacetyl endangers the health of coffee workers which prompted federal investigators to conduct tests at approximately one dozen facilities across the U.S to verify the claims.

 Furthermore, another report issued by the CDC in 2017 detailed the agency’s findings from a study of workers at a mid-sized coffee roastery.
 The study found that the roastery workers suffered from wheezing in their chests at four times the expected rate of comparable demographics of the U.S. population.

 The CDC study was conducted at Just Coffee Cooperative of Madison, Wisconsin.
 Of the 16 workers screened for the study, more than a third showed upper-respiratory symptoms with a work-related pattern in many employees.
-The report went on to say that the workers affected had “four-fold excess of wheeze and abnormalities in lung function” as compared to a similar demographic group.
+The report went on to say that the workers affected had a “four-fold excess of wheeze and abnormalities in lung function” as compared to a similar demographic group.
 Beyond wheezing, Just Coffee Cooperative workers reported experiencing mucous membrane symptoms, which is likely a reaction to coffee dust exposure.

 This is the first report issued of a bureaucratic agency’s medical analysis of workers in a coffee production facility that does not add flavors to its coffee.

-All previous studies have been conducted at production facilities that use flavors additives.
+All previous studies have been conducted at production facilities that use flavor additives.
 These studies have found that workers were exposed to the chemical compound diacetyl, a synthetic compound used to create dairy flavoring in coffee.
 While the FDA approved diacetyl’s use for ingestion in minimal amounts as safe, inhalation of the vaporized form of the compound is known to cause serious lung disease – most commonly, coffee worker lung disease.